-- creating a documentary film and discussion resource to facilitate culturally-informed reflections on how the visual dimensions of worship express and form communities’ theology and practice; and
+2) creating a documentary film and discussion resource to facilitate culturally-informed reflections on how the visual dimensions of worship express and form communities’ theology and practice; and

-- working with students to search for and curate visual art by culturally and ethnically diverse Anabaptist artists to appear on the Together in Worship website.
+3) working with students to search for and curate visual art by culturally and ethnically diverse Anabaptist artists to appear on the Together in Worship website.

-How do you envision this project will strengthen the worship life of congregations?
+In what ways has or will your project strengthen the worship life of congregations?

-What do you expect might be your greatest challenges (or challenging opportunities)?
+What have been your greatest challenges (or challenging opportunities)?